jundalisay/spblist/content/en/research/montesquieu/spirit-of-the-laws/book-23/chapter-22.md

-+++
+---
+title: "Infanticide and Healthcare Policy"
+heading: "Chapter 22"
-title=  "Infanticide and Healthcare Policy" heading=  "Chapter 22" description=  "Dionysius Halicarnasseus, laid the citizens under an obligation to educate all their male children, and the eldest of their daughters" image=  "/covers/spirit.jpg" author = "Montesquieu" date=  2020-03-27 linkb=  "/research/montesquieu/spirit-of-the-laws/book-23/chapter-20" linkbtext=  "Chapter 20" linkf=  "/research/montesquieu/spirit-of-the-laws/book-23/chapter-28" linkftext=  "Chapter 28"
+description: "Dionysius Halicarnasseus, laid the citizens under an obligation to educate all their male children, and the eldest of their daughters"
-+++
+image: "/covers/spirit.jpg"
+author: "Montesquieu"
+---

 THE Roman policy was very good in respect to abortion. <!-- the exposing of children. -->